ab-noori/To-Do-List/README.md

 ### Usage

-- To use on your local system
+- Use following commands to run on your local system:

-    npm run buil
+      npm run build
       npm run dev

 ### Run tests
     npx eslint .